nethmal-v/StratoVane/README.md

 Design easy-maintenance cages to protect blades.<br>
 3. Selection of suitable Turbine Design with Cage<br>
 Choose a robust rotor with curved blades, lift type blades. <br>
-Optimize cage design to streamline flow and ensure safety for aquatic life
+Optimize cage design to streamline flow and ensure safety for aquatic life <br>